2012 Somali presidential election: Conduct

 Security was increased in Mogadishu on the day of the election with the visible sights of police and military patrols.

 The chosen MPs rescheduled the election in order to complete the remaining MP selections.
 The Minister of Planning and International Cooperation Godah Barre stated that the election would be held in two weeks' time, with a definite date expected to be announced.

 On 30 August 2012, the federal parliament convened and unanimously endorsed a new committee tasked with overseeing the presidential elections.
 At the parliamentary session chaired by the Speaker of Parliament Mohamed Osman Jawari, 15 MPs were named to the body, with former acting Speaker Muse Hassan Abdulle appointed as the commission's chairperson.

 At a press conference on 1 September 2012, the electoral commission released a ten-point set of criteria against which all prospective candidates for president would be screened.
 Among the cited conditions were that presidential hopefuls should be at least 40 years of age, a Muslim, and have no criminal history.
 Candidates are also required to pay a $10,000 registration fee and must have secured at least 20 supporters in parliament prior to running for office.
 Voting was scheduled to take place on the 10th of the month.

 Results

-Members of Parliament marked their ballot papers behind a curtain before casting them in a clear box in front of foreign envoys and hundreds of Somali men and women, with the election broadcast live on television.
+Members of Parliament voted by marking their ballots behind a curtain and placing them in a clear box.
+It was broadcast live on television.
 After the first round of voting, former President Sharif Sheikh Ahmed emerged as the frontrunner, amassing 64 votes.
 Mohamud was a close second with 60 votes.
 Prime Minister Abdiweli Mohamed Ali placed third with 32 votes, but later dropped out ahead of the second round along with the fourth-place Abdulkadir Osoble Ali, even though both were eligible to stand in the second round.
 Mohamud went on to win the second round, defeating Sharif Ahmed by 190 votes to 79.